 Category: Fun Stuff

-About the Author (Author Profile)Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 in order to get to know her new community and have some fun.
-Retired from garden writing and teaching, she still blogs at Garden Rant.
+About the Author (Author Profile)Susan Harris started this blog and the Greenbelt Maryland Youtube Channel in 2012 to get to know her new community and have some fun.
+Retired from garden writing and teaching, she still blogs at the award-winning blog Garden Rant.
 Susan's primary project in retirement is DC Gardens, a nonprofit media campaign promoting public gardens and gardening in the DC area.
 It launched in March of 2015.